cloudmesh/cloudmesh-pi-burn/README.md

 **WARNING:** *This program is designed for a Raspberry Pi and must not be executed on your laptop or desktop.
-An earlier version that could be run on Linux, macOS, and Windows 10 is no longer supported.
+An earlier version that could be run on Linux, macOS, and Windows 10 is NO LONGER supported.
 If you want to help us porting them on any of these OSes, please contact laszewski@gmail.com*